Somerton Physiotherapy

 Physiotherapy & Osteoarthritis

-What is Osteoarthritis?
+Physiotherapy & Osteoarthritis What is Osteoarthrits ?
 Arthritis refers to changes to the structure of a joint often associated with pain, stiffness, and swelling of the joint.
 Osteoarthritis is the most common form and it occurs in the hips, knees, shoulders, and spine.
-While an X-ray is used in diagnosing osteoarthritis (OA), the
+While an X-ray is used in diagnosing osteoarthritis (OA), the changes seen on scans are poorly linked to pain and disability levels.
+A common belief is that OA symptoms are due solely to “wear and tear”

 Ergonomics and Posture

-Are you working from home during the current COVID-19 situation?
+Ergonomics and Posture Are you working from home during the current COVID-19 situation?
 You might be concerned about your desk set up or be interested in preventing issues such as neck and back pain.
-This article will briefly cover the topic of ergonomics and provide some general information relating to posture (facts
+This article will briefly cover the topic of ergonomics and provide some general information relating to posture (facts and misconceptions).
+What is Ergonomics?
+According to the HSE, ergonomics is the “relationship between the worker and the job and focuses on the design of work areas

 Golfers elbow-Somerton Physiotherapy Dublin